Originally published 7/8/22, updated 10/2/23.

-As your employees approach retirement age, they may be looking forward to putting their feet up and cashing in on their senior discounts.
+As employees approach retirement age, they may be looking forward to putting their feet up and cashing in on their senior discounts.
 But even if they won’t be working a 9 to 5, that doesn’t mean they don’t have things to worry about.
-From setting up retirement accounts and investments to ensuring they have adequate healthcare coverage to support their needs as they grow older, the planning that retiring employees must do is important — and overwhelming.
+One of the most significant concerns for older employees is healthcare.
+As they age, healthcare expenses tend to increase, and many employees may be unaware of the options available to them.

-If you have employees nearing retirement age, they’ll probably have questions about when and how to apply to Medicare.
-Here are the answers to what will likely be some of their most pressing questions.
+If you work with employees nearing retirement age, they’ll probably have questions about when and how to apply for Medicare.
+Here are the answers to some of their most pressing questions.

 Who qualifies for Medicare?